jazzband/django-admin-sortable/README.md

 Alternate:
-Copy the `adminsortable` folder from the `static` folder to the location you server static files from.
+Copy the `adminsortable` folder from the `static` folder to the location you serve static files from.

 ### Testing
 Have a look at the included sample_project to see working examples.